-Brøchner Hotels A/S' and its group affiliates respect your privacy and confidentiality.
+Brøchner Hotels Group A/S' and its group affiliates respect your privacy and confidentiality.
 We will always strive to comply with applicable data protection legislation, including the General Data Protection Regulation ("GDPR").

 In that context, Brøchner Hotels will act as a controller, i.e. the person responsible for the processing of your personal data, as it decides why and how your personal data is processed.
 See our address and contact details in section 9.